12 Industrials Stocks Moving In Monday's After-Market Session - Benzinga

 Losers

-- FGI Industries FGI stock declined by 3.02% to $2.9.
-The market value of their outstanding shares is at $27.5 million.
+- Otonomo Technologies OTMO stock decreased by 2.78% to $1.4.
+The market value of their outstanding shares is at $185.0 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.